xxao/linque/README.md

 ```

 ### .argmin(key)
 Returns index of the minimum item in a sequence by using default comparer or specified item's key.
-This call fully
+This functionality
-evaluates current sequence.
-This functionality is also available as a *linque.argmin(sequence, key)*
+is also available as a *linque.argmin(sequence, key)* utility function.
-utility function.

 ```python
 data = (3, 1, 2, 0, 9, 7, 8)